mkg20001/bf-improved/README.md

 ### `goto(reg)`

 Generates bf code to move from cur reg to new reg.
-If arg is NaN then does nothing.
+Throws if arg is not a valid number
 > Example: `goto(1); goto(20);` => `>>>>>>>>>>>>>>>>>>>>`

 ### `mod(reg, val)`